Pirate-Weather/pirate-weather-ha/README.md

 This integration is designed to replace the default [Dark Sky](https://www.home-assistant.io/integrations/darksky/) integration in [Home Assistant](https://github.com/home-assistant/core/tree/dev/homeassistant/components/darksky) with a slightly modified, but fully compatable version that relies on the [Pirate Weather API](https://pirateweather.net/) instead!

+To get a feel for the data returned by this API, check out <https://weather.pirateweather.net>!

 ## Notices

 This integration will take priority over the built in Dark Sky integration.
 While it is deigned to be a drop in replacement, it is possibile that small differences will occur.
 The underlying API shoudld return similar results, but specific weather variables may be missing, and additional testing is needed to find and correct these edge cases.
 Please [document any issues](https://github.com/alexander0042/pirate-weather-hacs/issues), and I can either update this integration or the weather API.